 An avoidance of many chemicals and pesticides also has significant health benefits, lowering the risk of cancer.
 Some research has even suggested that vegetarians and vegans have the lowest risk of developing cancer of any dietary group.

 All this will not only help you to feel better, but look better also.
-Having said that though, a vegan diet is no substitute for daily exercise — which is part of a complete healthy lifestyle.
+Having said that though, a vegan diet is no substitute for daily exercise — which should be part of a complete healthy lifestyle.

 Health risks of a vegan diet